akshaydahiya61/Data-Warehousing-and-Business-Intelligence-Project/README.md

 Sources of data used in the project

 1st.
-Source Type Brief Summary
+Source Type Brief Summary Data
 --Financial Times Unstructured This website has open source data of top 1000 emerging companies of EU.
 I scrapped the data using R

-2nd Data Sources Kaggle Structured
+2nd.
+Data Sources Kaggle Structured Data
 --It contains population rate with the country code and economy rate of each country

-3rd Statista Structured
+3rd.
+Statista Structured Data
 --Contains the data about the debt rate in relation to GDP of each country of EU.